 An independent chair was appointed – Ian Welsh, Chief Executive of the Alliance (Health and Social Care Alliance) Scotland - and recommendations were made to Scottish Ministers in December 2015 on the future of the UK-wide ex gratia payment schemes.

 The Scottish Government will also consider each of the Group's proposals for further work that should be undertaken in future.
 In particular, we will shortly take forward an evidence-based review of health impacts caused by Hepatitis C to examine whether new criteria should be established, based on broader health impacts caused by the virus.
 In addition, the operation of the new Scottish scheme will be subject to periodic review in consultation with the scheme's beneficiaries.

 The final report of the Scottish Public Inquiry into hepatitis C and HIV acquired infection from NHS treatment in Scotland with blood and blood products (Penrose Inquiry) can be found on the Penrose Inquiry website.

 The Cabinet Secretary for Health, Wellbeing and Sport made a Ministerial Statement on March 26 2015 as the Scottish Government's response to the report:

 The Penrose Inquiry made a single recommendation that the Scottish Government should ensure that in order to help identify those who may be infected but not yet diagnosed, anyone who had received a blood transfusion prior to September 1991 should be offered a Hepatitis C test if they have not already had one.
 A short-life working group was set up by the Scottish Government to advise Ministers on how best to take this recommendation forward.
-It provided recommendations to Ministers in July 2016 and Ministers confirmed in September 2016 that they accepted the group’s three recommendations and would implement them shortly.
+It provided recommendations to Ministers in July 2016 and Ministers confirmed in September 2016 that they accepted the group’s three recommendations.
+These recommendations have now been implemented.